Maintenance and Utilities

-The Maintenance and Operations division of Facilities Management manages and maintains all of Brock University's buildings and campus.
+The Maintenance and Utilities division of Facilities Management manages and maintains all of Brock University's buildings and campus.
 Through our multi-discipline tradesmen and their supervisors, we provide:

 One-Stop Shopping from our Customer Service Co-ordinator - Ext.
 3717